jal278/lmx/README.md

 # LMX

-This is the official code repo for the paper "Language Model Crossover: Variation through Few-shot Prompting" (https://arxiv.org/abs/2302.12170).
+This is the official code repo for the paper ["Language Model Crossover: Variation through Few-shot Prompting"](https://arxiv.org/abs/2302.12170) (https://arxiv.org/abs/2302.12170).

-Language Model Crossover (LMX) is a method of generating solution variants using Large Language Models (LLMs).
+Language Model Crossover (LMX) is a simple but powerful method of generating solution variants using Large Language Models (LLMs).
 Parent solutions (represented as text) are simply concatenated and fed into the LLM, which naturally produces variations, which are parsed as children.

 ![alt text](https://github.com/jal278/lmx/blob/main/images/lmx_examples.png)